aldingsgit/aldingsgit.github.io/index.md

 Every May, the endless epoch of New England winter exhales one last time.

-Amidst the chaos of a final mercurial storm, summer reluctantly emerges

-Fully naked and trembling.
+Crawling out from the depths of the frozen desert, naked and trembling.

-Before finally,
+Before finally, the levee breaks and

 The pregnant bloom of the plodding equinox sweeps aside the dry tundra.